CMUAbstract/Graph-Reordering-IISWC18/README.md

 Details about finding the packing factor of graphs (must be in [ligra-format](https://github.com/jshun/ligra#input-format-for-ligra-applications-and-the-ligra-encoder)) and applying lightweight reordering can be found in the `Ligra` and `GAP` directories

+## Tools

+For running algorithms beyond those in the GAP and Ligra benchmark suites, there is a tool to generate a reordered graph (as an edgelist or in CSR format) which can be used as an input for the new algorithm.

+In the `GAP/*` directories, `graph-reorderer` will output reordered graphs.
+The `-l` input flag allows choosing between out-degree vs in-degree based reordering.
+The `-e` flag outputs the graph in the edgelist format (note that the edgelist is sorted by source ids).
+The `-b` flag outputs the graph in the serialized graph format used in GAP

 ## Requirements